December 5, 2023

-College Strength and Conditioning Coach of the Year: Dan Wirth, MA, CSCS
+College Strength and Conditioning Coach of the Year: Brijesh Patel, MA, CSCS, RSCC*E

-Assistant College Strength and Conditioning Coach of the Year: Gary Calcagno, MA, CSCS, RSCC*E
+Assistant College Strength and Conditioning Coach of the Year: Kenna Smoak Minnici, MA, CSCS, RSCC*D

 Award winners are selected by the NSCA’s Coaching Taskforce, a group filled with previous award winners and other established leaders from the strength and conditioning community.
 The Taskforce determines the winners based on their contributions to the NSCA, their community, and the coaching profession.